Need Help?

 Set up course grade aggregation

-First, you will need to select Natural as the course-level grade aggregation method.
+First, set Natural as the course-level grade aggregation method.
 Please visit the Set up Moodle Course Grade Aggregation how-to guide.

 Set maximum grades for graded items

-In addition to selecting Natural as the course-level grade aggregation method, you need to make sure that the maximum points for an individual graded item such as an assignment or a quiz in Moodle match the planned points in the course grade breakdown.
-To set the points for a graded item, you will,
+Next, make sure the maximum points of individual graded items, such as assignments and quizzes, match the planned max points in the course grade breakdown.
+To set the maximum points for a graded item, you will,

 1. Enable the Edit mode using the Edit mode toggle in the upper right corner of your Moodle course.

-2. Go to the Settings page of the the graded item, such as a specific Assignment activity, by clicking the vertical ellipsis to the right of the activity and selecting Edit Settings.
+2. Go to the Settings page of a graded item, such as an Assignment, by clicking the vertical dots to the right of the activity and selecting Edit Settings.

 3. On the Settings page, scroll down to Grade, use the Type of Grade drop-down menu to select Point or Scale depending on your needs.
 Read more about using Scales in Moodle.
-Here, to match the grade breakdown example table above, Point is selected and 50 is entered as the maximum grade for Assignment 1.
+For Point, enter the maximum points, such as "100".
 Go to the bottom of the page and Save.
-As shown below in the second screenshot, once grading is enabled, this grade item automatically shows up in the course gradebook.

-4. Repeat steps 1 to 3 to set up the maximum grades for all the graded activities in your course.
-Setting up maximum grades for some activities may expect a different set of steps.
-For example, in a quiz activity, instead of going to the Settings page, you will go to the Questions page, edit the Maximum grade and Save as shown below in the screenshot.
+4. Repeat steps 1 to 3 to set up maximum points for all graded activities in your course.
+The steps might look slightly different depending on the type of activity.
+For example, in a Quiz activity, instead of going to the Settings page, you will go to the Questions page, adjust the Maximum grade and Save it as shown below in the screenshot.

 Add a Grade Item Manually as Needed

-However, sometimes, a grade item is needed in the calculation but doesn't necessarily have a corresponding Moodle activity, such as graded events hosted in person instead of in Moodle or a general participation grade based on observations.
-For this type of grade items where there is no corresponding Moodle activity in the Moodle course, instructors can create a grade item manually in the course gradebook, which allows them to document grades and have them calculated as planned.
+Sometimes, instructors may need grade items in the calculation that don't have corresponding Moodle activities, such as a graded project that takes place in person instead of on Moodle.
+In this case, instructors can manually add a grade item in the course gradebook, so they have a column in the gradebook to enter grades for students and have them calculated as planned.
 Please read the Adding a Grade Item Manually page for more details.

 Set a Grade Item as Extra Credits

-To set a grade item as extra credits, you can,
+To set a grade item as an extra-credit item, you can,

-1. Click the Edit to the right of the target grade item and select Edit settings
+1. Go to the Gradebook setup page, and click the horizontal dots to the right of the target grade item and select Edit grade item.

-2. On the Edit grade item page, under Parent category, check Extra credit and Save changes.
+2. In the Edit grade item pop-up window, check Extra credit and click Save.

 Once the extra credit item is set, you should see that the course total point/grade remains unchanged, signaling that that grade item is indeed an extra-credit item.
 The extra points awarded to those who do complete the extra-credit task will be added to their final grade.

-As shown above, the gadebook setup now matches the example table of course grade breakdown located at the top of this page.
-If your planned course grade breakdown looks very different from the example on this page, e.g., the significance of a grade item is not represented by a specific maximum point value but by relative percentage, you may consider visiting the Gradebook Setup - Weighted Mean of Grades page instead.
+If your planned course grade breakdown looks very different from the sample on this page, i.e., the significance of a grade item is not represented by a specific maximum point value but by relative percentage, you should visit the Gradebook Setup - Weighted Mean of Grades page instead.